 None visible.

+Dampness:

-Dampness: None visible.
+None visible.
 Tests were conducted with an electronic moisture meter at appropriate positions throughout the property (except where impermeable surface finishes, furniture, fitted cupboards and stored goods prevented access to take readings).
 No readings taken gave cause for concern.

-Vegetation: Suspect Japanese knotweed identified as per section H3.

-Structural movement: There is evidence of movement in the form of distorted doorframes to the internal walls and we recommend this be monitored by a structural engineer with tell tale gauges to ensure this is not progressive.

-Where there is evidence of previous movement to the property, it would be prudent to maintain the existing insurance cover to ensure there is continuity in the event of any future claim.

 J2 Risks to the grounds

 Contamination: None visible.
 We have not carried out any investigation into past or present uses of either the property or any neighbouring land to establish whether there is any potential contamination from these uses or sites to the subject property and we recommend that your Legal Adviser completes a full environmental search of the locality prior to purchase.

 Flooding: Risk of surface water flooding as identified by the Environment Agency.

 J3 Risks to people

-Gas: None visible.

 Electricity: None visible.

 Contamination: None visible.

 Fire: None visible.

 J4 Other